ionos-spectre/spectre-core/README.md

 end
 ```

-You can also use the keystone method, to use keystone authentication directly from the `http` block
+You can also use the `keystone` function, to use keystone authentication directly from the `http` block

 ```ruby
 http 'dummy_api' do